microsoft/vscode-dev-containers/CONTRIBUTING.md

 * Your operating system

+* Include any modifications to container configuration files you've made if possible.

 * List of extensions that you have installed

 * Reproducible steps (1...
 2...
 3...) that cause the issue